delta-kim/document/DecentralizedSMSVerification protocol_en.md

 ## 7. Reliability Score

-In order to ensure the availability and reliability of authentication, we can establish an appropriate scoring mechanism to incentivize authenticators to maintain high-quality networks and power for authentication terminals.
+In order to ensure the availability and reliability of authentication, we can establish an appropriate scoring mechanism to incentivize authenticators to maintain high-quality networks and power for verification terminals.
 By collecting real-time information on the mobile signal quality and network latency of the terminal, we can form a real-time score.
-Users can choose higher-quality authentication terminals based on this score, which further promotes authenticators to better maintain the availability and reliability of authentication terminals.
+Users can choose higher-quality verification terminals based on this score, which further promotes authenticators to better maintain the availability and reliability of verification terminals.
 This not only ensures the smoothness of user authentication, but also incentivizes authenticators to provide better services.

 ## 8. Process Self-Motivation Measures